zkud/yasld/README.md

 Yet Another Simple Lisp Dialect

 ## Presequencies
-You should have bot rust (2018 edition) and node js 14 installed
+You should have both rust (2018 edition) and node js 14 installed

 ## Short intro
 Please check the documentation for a implemented dialect in the dialect.md